Acquira’s Investment Committee Will Help You Find Better Businesses

 The Investment Committee process is similar to Shark Tank, where Acquisition Entrepreneurs present a potential business and all of the research they’ve compiled on the company.

-The Committee usually contains at least one person who understands issues around the deal (ie: financing), and another person who is more tuned into the operations side of the business.
-The Committee then spends time going over the details of the deal, looking for potential issues, before giving feedback.
+The Committee usually contains at least one person who understands issues around the deal (i.e.: financing), and another person who is more tuned into the operations side of the business.
+The Committee then reviews the details of the deal, looking for potential issues, before giving feedback.

 At the end of the call, the AE will discuss the Committee’s findings with their success coach, whether to make any adjustments to their investment thesis, including increasing the geographical scope of your search, additional industries you might want to look at, and why.

-Our select panel of experts will go over:
+Our select panel of experts will go over the following:

-• What they like and dislike about the business
+• What do they like and dislike about the business?

 • Whether they would be interested in co-investing and if so, what the offer would need to look like